mpimd-csc/flexiblas/README.md

 * `FLEXIBLAS_NOLAPACK=0/1`

     If set to one, **FlexiBLAS** does not load *LAPACK* from the backends.
 Only the internal fallback is used.
-In this way a detailed profiling and logging is possible.
+In this way detailed profiling and logging is possible.
 The default value is `0`.

 * `FLEXIBLAS_COLOR_OUTPUT=0/1`